-This year, an estimated 232,670 women in the United States will be diagnosed with invasive breast cancer, and 62,570 women will be diagnosed with in situ breast cancer.
-An estimated 2,360 men in the United States will be diagnosed with breast cancer.
-It is estimated that 40,430 people (40,000 women, 430 men) will die from breast cancer this year.
+This year, an estimated 231,840 women in the United States will be diagnosed with invasive breast cancer, and 60,290 women will be diagnosed with in situ breast cancer.
+An estimated 2,350 men in the United States will be diagnosed with breast cancer.
+It is estimated that 40,730 people (40,290 women, 440 men) will die from breast cancer this year.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
 If the cancer is located only in the breast, the five-year relative survival rate of people with breast cancer is 99%.
-If the cancer has spread to the regional lymph nodes, the five-year survival rate is 84%.
-If the cancer has spread to a distant part of the body, the five-year survival rate is 24%.
-About 5% of women have metastatic cancer when they are first diagnosed with breast cancer.
-Even if the cancer is found at a more advanced stage, new treatments help many people with breast cancer maintain a good quality of life, at least for some period of time.
+If the cancer has spread to the regional lymph nodes, the five-year survival rate is 85%.
+If the cancer has spread to a distant part of the body, the five-year survival rate is 25%.
+For all stages combined, the five-year survival rate for breast cancer is 89%, the 10-year rate is 83%, and the 15-year rate is 78%.

-It is important to note that these statistics are averages, and each person’s risk depends on many factors, including the size of the tumor, the number of lymph nodes that contain cancer, and other features of the tumor that affect how quickly a tumor will grow and how well treatment works.
+It is important to note that these statistics are averages, and each person’s risk depends on many factors, including the size of the tumor, the number of lymph nodes that contain cancer and other features of the tumor that affect how quickly a tumor will grow and how well treatment works.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) database.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2015, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) database.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.